BAGM

 We strongly recommend that pop-up outlets be brought to BAGM prior to templating for review with your project manager, or at a minimum, that manufacturer specifications be provided in advance.
 If the physical unit is available, please have it on site during templating so our technician can review the exact installation requirements with you.

-In most cases, cabinetry must be fully installed prior to BAGM’s templating and installation—except for any items that will sit on top of the countertops, which should be installed after the stone surfaces are in place.
+In most cases, cabinetry must be fully installed prior to BAGM’s templating and installation—except for any items that will sit on top of the countertops, which are to be installed after the stone surfaces are in place.

 For trim or molding that interacts with BAGM products, the opposite approach is recommended.
 Trim should be set tight to the installed stone to achieve a clean, finished appearance.